Zettelkasten Note-Taking Method With DEVONthink

 One of the best features of DEVONthink is its fantastic sorter.
-It can be used as a menu bar item or a floating index tab it can be triggered with various shortcuts.
-It allows capturing not just notes in all possible format, but also audio, video, screenshots and websites.
-The latter one is powerful and able to strip all clutter and just keep text and images or convert the content to Markdown, save as HTML, rich text, pure text, PDF or web archive.
+It can be used as a menu bar item or a floating index tab, it can be triggered with various shortcuts.
+It allows capturing notes in many possible formats.
+Additionally, audio, video, screenshots, and websites.
+The latter one is powerful and able to strip all clutter and keep text and images or convert the content to Markdown, save it as HTML, rich text, pure text, PDF, or web archive.

 Fast Live Search with Powerful Search Operators

 The search in DEVONthink is fast and one of the core features.
-It’s using powerful data-science features in the background to analyse the content and show the most likely search results.
-It’s possible to use advanced search operators like wildcards, boolean operators or regular expressions.
+It’s using powerful data-science features in the background to analyze the content and show the most likely search results.
+It’s possible to use advanced search operators like wildcards, boolean operators, or regular expressions.

 Tagging & Location Data

 The tagging in DEVONthink is fantastic.
-No lag or buggy behaviour as I was used to it in Evernote.
-Tags can be added with auto-complete and easily filtered down with clicking on a weighted tag cloud or adding more tags to filter down the result list.
+No lag or buggy behavior as I was used to it in Evernote.
+Tags can be added with auto-complete and filtered down by clicking on a weighted tag cloud or adding more tags to filter down the result list.

 WikiLinks & Hashtag Conversion

-[[…]] and also provides auto-complete for WikiLinks.
-As I use a flat-file structure for all my notes that always start with the date-time stamp, I can easily autocomplete only documents written on a given day.
+[[…]] and provides auto-complete for WikiLinks.
+As I use a flat-file structure for all my notes that always start with the date-time stamp, I can autocomplete documents written on a given day.

 The app allows multiple ways of linking.
-Besides WikiLinks, it supports, of course, regular Markdown linking to local files or external sources and also linking to the unique database item, like
+Besides WikiLinks, it supports regular Markdown linking to local files or external sources and linking to the unique database item, like

-DEVONthink is also capable of converting hashtags, for example,
+DEVONthink is capable of converting hashtags, for example,

-#Stoicism into real tags.
-It can also convert keywords, properties or locations and into tags.
+#Stoicism into tags.
+It can convert keywords, properties, or locations into tags.

-DEVONthink supports also MultiMarkdown which is much more powerful than regular Markdown.
-It allows for example citations, critic markup, glossary, table of contents, or cross-references, just to name a few.
-I use a custom export template in BibDesk that automatically creates a citation link for a reference.
+DEVONthink supports MultiMarkdown which is much more powerful than regular Markdown.
+It allows for example citations, critic markup, glossary, table of contents, or cross-references, to name a few.
+I use a custom export template in BibDesk that automatically creates a citation link for reference.

-Since it’s the last update DEVONthink supports also MathJAX and Prism code highlighting.
-It’s also possible to add a custom Markdown template.
-I use the CSS of the beautiful iA Writer template GitHub Plus.
+Since it’s the last update, DEVONthink supports MathJAX and Prism code highlighting.
+It’s possible to add a custom Markdown template.
+I use the CSS of the beautiful iA Writer template, GitHub Plus.

 OCR Text Recognition

-One really powerful feature is the inspector.
-It allows editing and viewing metadata, mark (colours, flags), rate (stars) or lock items.
-It can analyse text and show a wordlist, similar words, links in documents, a table of content, a word cloud, just to name a few.
+One powerful feature is the inspector.
+It allows editing and viewing metadata, marks (colors, flags), ratings (stars), or lock items.
+It can analyze text and show a word list, similar words, links in documents, a table of content, and a word cloud, to name a few.

-And a document shows also statistics like paragraph, word or character count.
+And a document shows statistics like paragraph, word, or character count.